Eric-Wallace-WebHost/reinforcement-learning-notes/README.md

 [Continuous Deep Q-Learning with Model-based Acceleration](https://arxiv.org/abs/1603.00748) not a policy gradient method.
 Shows how to apply Deep Q Learning to Continuous Control Tasks.

+[Emergence of Locomotion Behaviours in Rich Environments](https://arxiv.org/abs/1707.02286) use a distributed PPO to train locomotion on hard domains like parkour and get some really cool results.

 __Other Ideas__:

 [Sample-Efficient Actor Critic with Experience Replay](https://arxiv.org/abs/1611.01224) Describes a method to adding an experience replay and off-policy learning to actor critic algorithms.
 They do this through a truncated importance sampling technique that allows you to learn off policy.
 They also present some interesting things like using an average of past policies as an approximation to TRPO.
 Though I think that last point is unneccesary when you have ACTKR or PPO.